OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/simulation_entry.md

 ## Simulation Entry (writing gameplay code in C)

-This walkthrough show you how to create a _simulation entry_ and what a simulation entry is.
+This walkthrough will show you how to create a _simulation entry_ and what a simulation entry is.

 If you wish to program gameplay using C code, then you need some way for this code to execute.
 You can either make lots of entity components that do inter-component communication, but if you want a more classic monolithic approach, then you can use a simulation entry.